kamatchi-somesh/PRODIGY_AD_02/README.md

 Ensure you have the following prerequisites before installing and running the app:

-- Android device or emulator running Android OS (version XYZ or higher).
+- Android device or emulator running Android OS (version 8.0 or higher).

 ## Installation Steps